educationstrategycenteraddis/2020-11-02_Ethiopia/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must have access to a laptop with a
+  <strong>Requirements:</strong> Be a postgraduate students in the Humanities and Social Sciences.
+Participants must have access to a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed.
 Since this is an online workshop, participants need to have access to internet (listed <a href="#setup">below</a>).
 </p>